CI-CBROPS

 • Familiarity with basics of networking security concepts

-The following Cisco course can help you gain the knowledge you need to prepare for this course:
+The following Cisco course can help you gain the knowledge you need to prepare for this course: Implementing and Administering Cisco Solutions (CCNA®)

 What you will Learn

-The Understanding Cisco Cybersecurity Operations Fundamentals (CBROPS) v1.0 course teaches you security concepts, common network and application operations and attacks, and the types of data needed to investigate security incidents.
-You’ll learn how to monitor alerts and breaches and how to understand and follow established procedures for response to alerts converted to incidents.
-Through a combination of lecture, hands-on labs, and self-study,
+The Understanding Cisco Cybersecurity Operations Fundamentals (CBROPS) training teaches you security concepts, common network and application operations and attacks, and the types of data needed to investigate security incidents.
+This training teaches you how to monitor alerts and breaches, and how to understand and follow established procedures for response to alerts converted to incidents.
+Through a combination of lecture, hands-on labs, and self-study, you will learn the essential skills, concepts, and technologies to be a contributing member of a Cybersecurity Operations Center (SOC) including understanding the IT infrastructure, operations, and vulnerabilities.

-you will learn the essential skills, concepts, and technologies to be a contributing member of a Cybersecurity Operations Center (SOC) including understanding the IT infrastructure, operations, and vulnerabilities.
-This course helps you prepare for the Cisco Certified CyberOps Associate certification and the role of a Junior or Entry-level cybersecurity operations analyst in a SOC.
-This course also earns you 30 Continuing Education (CE) credits toward recertification.
+This training helps you prepare for the Cisco® Certified CyberOps Associate certification and the role of a Junior or Entry-level cybersecurity operations analyst in a SOC.
+This training also earns you 30 Continuing Education (CE) credits towards recertification.

 Course Objectives

-After taking this course, you should be able to:
+After taking this training, you should be able to:

-• Explain how a SOC operates and describe the different types of services that are performed from a Tier 1 SOC analyst’s perspective
+• • Explain how a SOC operates and describe the different types of services that are performed from a Tier 1 SOC analyst’s perspective

 • Explain the data that is available to the network security analyst